 FAQ

-What’s the best cut of beef to use for Rouladen, and why?
+What’s the best cut of beef to use for German Beef Rouladen, and why?

 That’s a great question!
 Traditionally, thinly sliced top round or bottom round is used for Rouladen.
 These cuts are relatively lean and become wonderfully tender during the long braising process.
 They need to be sliced thinly – about 1/8 inch thick – so they roll easily and cook evenly.
 If you can’t find pre-sliced round steak, ask your butcher to slice it for you.
 They’ll know exactly what you need!
 You could also use flank steak, pounded thin, as an alternative, though it might have a slightly different texture.